Buddhist logico-epistemology: Vasubandhu

-The Dignāga-Dharmakīrti tradition
+Pramāṇavāda

 Dignāga

 Dignāga (c.
-480 – 540 CE) is the founder of an eponymouns tradition of Buddhist logic and epistemology which was widely influential in Indian philosophy due to the introduction of unique epistemological questions.
+480 – 540 CE) is the founder of an eponymous tradition of Buddhist logic and epistemology which was widely influential in Indian philosophy due to the introduction of unique epistemological questions.
 According to B.K.
 Matilal, Dignāga "was perhaps the most creative logician in medieval (400-1100) India."

 Dignāga's tradition of Buddhist logic is sometimes called the "School of Dignāga" or "The School of Dinnāga and Dharmakīrti".
 In Tibetan, it is often called “those who follow reasoning” (Tibetan: rigs pa rjes su ‘brang ba); in modern literature, it is sometimes known by the Sanskrit "pramāṇavāda", often translated as "the epistemological school" or "the logico-epistemological school."

 Dignāga defended the validity of only two pramāṇas (instruments of knowledge), perception and inference, in his magnum opus, the Pramāṇa-samuccaya.

 His theory does not "make a radical distinction between epistemology and the psychological processes of cognition."
 As noted by Cristian Coseru, Dignāga's theory of knowledge is strongly grounded in perception "as an epistemic modality for establishing a cognitive event as knowledge".

 Since perception is information that is acquired through the senses, it is not susceptible to error.
 However, there is susceptibility to error in processes of interpretation, including mental construction and inferential thinking.

 Dignāga also wrote on language and meaning.
 His "apoha" (exclusion) theory of meaning was widely influential.
 For Dignāga, a word can express its own meaning only by repudiating other meanings.
 The word 'cow' gives its own meaning only by the exclusion of all those things which are other than cow.